-Ford Foundation 1L Public Interest Law School Fellowship
+Ford Foundation Summer Public Interest Law School Fellowship

-In its 2013 inaugural year, the Ford Foundation connected nearly 100 law school students from Harvard, New York University, Stanford, and Yale Law Schools to grantee organizations in the U.S. and abroad.
+Since 2013, the Ford Foundation has connected nearly 200 law school students from Harvard, New York University, Stanford, and Yale Law Schools to grantee organizations in the U.S. and abroad.
 The Foundation continues to support social justice advocates through a summer and a post-graduate program.

 ABOUT THE FORD FOUNDATION